MapcreatorIO/interactive/docs.md

 3. The callback (optional), this will be called after the map has finished initializing.
 Best used for subscribing to custom events.
 The callback function has 1 parameter, the map object, as described below.

 ## The Map Object
-The final object that will be returned to your variable will have a couple of properties
+The final object that will be returned to your variable will have a couple of properties.

 ```js
 {